Qt GRPC

 Overview

 gRPC is a cross-platform high performance Remote Procedure Call (RPC) framework, that generates client/server bindings for a lot of languages.
-Usually, you use it to connect services in a microservices-style architecture or connecting mobile applications and browsers to backend services.
+Usually, you use it to connect services in a microservices-style architecture or to connect mobile applications and browsers to backend services.
 The gRPC clients and servers can run and talk to each other in various environments, and you can write in any of gRPC’s supported languages.
 For more details see gRPC Introduction

 Using the Module